-- (1) The Tribunal is to conduct proceedings on an inquiry or appeal as it thinks fit. - (2) Proceedings of the Tribunal are to be open to the public except when the Tribunal otherwise directs. - (3) The Tribunal is not to direct that proceedings are to be closed to the public unless satisfied that it is desirable to do so in the public interest for reasons connected with the subject-matter of the inquiry or appeal or the nature of the evidence to be given. - (4) The Tribunal may proceed to determine an inquiry or appeal in the absence of the chiropractor. - (5) Schedule 5 has effect with respect to any inquiry conducted or appeal heard by the Tribunal.
+- (1) The Tribunal is to conduct proceedings on an inquiry or appeal as it thinks fit. - (2) Proceedings of the Tribunal are to be open to the public except when the Tribunal otherwise directs. - (3) The Tribunal is not to direct that proceedings are to be closed to the public unless satisfied that it is desirable to do so in the public interest for reasons connected with the subject-matter of the inquiry or appeal or the nature of the evidence to be given. - (4) The Tribunal may proceed to determine an inquiry or appeal in the absence of the podiatrist. - (5) Schedule 5 has effect with respect to the conduct of any inquiry and the hearing of any appeal by the Tribunal.